 When should I talk to my doctor about neutropenia?

-Call your doctor’s office immediately if you have signs of infection, which include:
+Call your doctor immediately if you have:

-Flu-like symptoms (body aches, general fatigue) with or without fever
+- Flu-like symptoms (body aches, general fatigue) with or without fever

-Cough, shortness of breath, painful breathing
+- Cough, shortness of breath and painful breathing

-Sore throat or sores in your mouth
+- Sore throat or sores in your mouth

-Redness, pain or swelling on any area of your skin
+- Redness, pain or swelling on any area of your skin

-Diarrhea (loose or liquid stools)
+- Diarrhea (loose or liquid stools)

-Pain or burning with urination
+- Pain or burning during urination